coatsy/coding-workshop/bouncy-bird/bouncy-bird4.md

 ![Pipe control variables ready](./images/bouncy-bird14.png)

-Now the pipe needs to be moved every frame whilever the game is running - in a `forever loop`.
+Now the pipe needs to be moved every frame while ever the game is running - in a `forever loop`.

 * Drag a `when green flag clicked` block from the `Events` group onto the code canvas.
 * Add a `forever loop` from the `Control` group directly below it